MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/lifecycle-services/cloud-powered-support-lcs.md

 [!include[banner](../includes/banner.md)]

-To use the Support tool, you must have previously created a project in Lifecycle Services and installed and ran the System diagnostics in your environment.
+To use the Support tool, you must have previously created a project in Lifecycle Services (LCS) and installed and ran the System diagnostics in your environment.
 For more information, see [System diagnostics (Lifecycle Services, LCS)](ax-2012/system-diagnostics-lcs.md).

 ## Open a new incident
-1. From LCS, use the **Support** tile to manage support incidents.
+1. In LCS, use the **Support** tile to manage support incidents.
 To submit issues directly to Microsoft, go to the **Support** tile in your LCS project.

 ![Support menu](media/CPS1.png)